dorianherle/MC_Grating_Python/docs/source/index.rst

    # Substrate
    geo.substrate("Fused Silica (Sellmeier)")

-let's create a wavlength scan in the visible range from 400nm to 700nm:
+let's create a wavelength scan in the visible range from 400nm to 700nm:

 .. code-block:: python